Tired of Allergies? Take These Steps

 The warm temperatures before winter kicks in can make symptoms stick around longer.
 And mold spores can be released when humidity is high and when it’s windy and dry.

-Try This: For the best results, take your medicines before your symptoms start.
+Try This: For the best results, take your medicine before your symptoms start.
 You can track your allergies with online trackers or smartphone apps to help figure out what triggers your symptoms and when.

 Leaves that Linger